Nursing Jobs: Utah Overview

 Caregiver

-SYNERGY HomeCare is an independently owned and operated agency with a national reputation for high-quality in-home care.
-Energized by a sense of purpose and belonging, our team of dedicated professionals make a real difference in their community by providing home care to people of all ages and abilities.
-Join our team as an overnight certified nursing assistant (CNA), and discover the SYNERGY HomeCare difference.
+Do you want to make a difference in your community through a rewarding career?
+Make an impact as a caregiver with SYNERGY HomeCare.
+Independently owned and operated, SYNERGY HomeCare is an award-winning national agency with a purposeful mission and positive company culture.
+Our caregivers know that people are healthiest and happiest receiving support in the comfort of their own homes, and their commitment to compassionate care sets SYNERGY HomeCare apart as an industry leader.
 Do you: Enjoy serving others?
 Have a big heart with a lot of love to share?
 Take charge with a warm smile?
-If so, apply today for the opportunity to become an overnight CNA with SYNERGY HomeCare, where you can make a positive impact while feeling valued for the work you do.
-SYNERGY HomeCare offers certified nursing assistants (CNAs): Competitive pay between ($17/hour+) Direct deposit Paid orientation and ongoing training Time-and-a-half pay for overtime and holidays Flexible schedules and matching overnight CNAs with nearby clients Employee recognition programs As a certified nursing assistant (CNA) with SYNERGY HomeCare, you will: Provide attention to clients’ non-medical needs, including companionship and social engagement Provide personal care to clients as needed Assist client with light housekeeping, meal preparation, and medication reminders Establish communication and a professional relationship with clients, family members, and co-workers Provide reliable care by being punctual and consistently covering shifts Certified nursing assistant (CNA) benefits include: Dental and Vision offered Supplemental Health Insurance if eligible If you would like to join our outstanding team at SYNERGY HomeCare, apply today!
+If so, apply to join our team.
+We are seeking morning/day-shift caregivers to provide high-quality home care to people of all ages and abilities.
+If you share our passion for person-centered care that meets people where they’re at, read on to learn more about this role.
+SYNERGY HomeCare offers: Competitive pay ($15/hr+ Depending on experience) Direct deposit Annual and ongoing training Time-and-a-half pay for overtime and holidays Flexible schedules and matching morning/day-shift caregivers with nearby clients Employee recognition programs As a caregiver with SYNERGY HomeCare, you will: Provide attention to clients’ non-medical needs, including companionship and social engagement Assist client with light housekeeping, meal preparation, and medication reminders Establish communication and a professional relationship with clients, family members, and co-workers Provide reliable care by being punctual and consistently covering shifts Caregiver benefits include: Dental and Vision Supplemental Health Insurance (if qualified) If you would like to join our outstanding team at SYNERGY HomeCare, apply today!

 University of Utah Health